Diet adherence is obviously important. If you can’t stick to a diet, you’re not going to be very successful with your goals.

 If, for whatever reason, you have to keep these foods in the house, take them out of the packaging and keep them in an opaque jar and keep that jar out of sight.

-Food packaging plays a huge role in association and driving us to eat.
+Food packaging plays a huge role in food association and driving us to eat.
 This is why we immediately recognise our favourite foods at the grocery store and why food packaging catches our attention.
 By removing the trigger (packaging) you also remove the association, and this can help reduce chances of you eating the food.

 4. Track your progress